- About Hunger

 I know many Bread for the World members have included the organization in their will or estate plan.

 You, too, may have decided to extend your legacy by establishing such a bequest.
 I believe that those bequests can inspire younger people who may be skeptical — teaching them the unmistakable authenticity of faithful commitment.

 Even though I’m young, I already know Bread for the World’s mission will always be a vital part of my life’s work and my life’s legacy.
 Together, we will sustain this work of ending hunger once and for all — to fulfill God’s vision of a world without hunger.

-Derek Schwabe is a research associate at Bread for the World Institute
+Derek Schwabe is a former research associate at Bread for the World Institute

 Dear Members of Congress,